Annual statistics for the High Court 31 December 2019

 The increase in new appeals filed is mainly attributable to an increase in bail appeals.
 The increase in bail appeals may be related to the increase in the prison’s remand population, which in January 2020 was at its highest level ever.

-[2] As well as protocol cases directed to be heard in the High Court, included are cases transferred to the High Court under s 70 of the Criminal Procedure Act 2011 and under s 86D of the Sentencing Act 2002 (3rd strike cases).
+[2] As well as protocol cases directed to be heard in the High Court, included are cases transferred to the High Court under s 70 of the Criminal Procedure Act 2011 and under s 86D of the Sentencing Act 2002 (3rd strike cases - in effect at the time).

 [3] Reactivated cases are cases that have had a re-trial directed by the Court of Appeal or Supreme Court.
 Re-trials directed refers to cases where a trial had a hung jury or were aborted and the High Court has directed a new trial.